glennparham/Pathways-Seminar/3.20.18/README.md

 ## A Data-Driven Approach To Cryptocurrency Speculation
 [![Binder](https://mybinder.org/badge.svg)](https://hub.mybinder.org/user/glennparham-crypto_notebook-ardtoze2/tree)

+**NOTE: YOU WILL NOT BE ABLE TO SAVE ANY OF YOUR WORK ON THIS!
+IF YOU WANT TO BUILD UPON THIS, YOU CAN DOWNLOAD THIS REPO [HERE](https://github.com/triestpa/Cryptocurrency-Analysis-Python)!

 *How do Bitcoin markets behave?
 What are the causes of the sudden spikes and dips in cryptocurrency values?
 Are the markets for different altcoins inseparably linked or largely independent?  **How can we predict what will happen next?***

 Articles on cryptocurrencies, such as Bitcoin and Ethereum, are rife with speculation these days, with hundreds of self-proclaimed experts advocating for the trends that they expect to emerge.
 What is lacking from many of these analyses is a strong foundation of data and statistics to backup the claims.